Develop5/Practices/Java/playwrightJava/pwjmavenpom/TestDescription.md

 ### Note: ###

-These tests must be in a common space, to be called by all individual tests:
+These tests must be in a common space, to be called by every individual test:

         * [ ] Title
         * [ ] "Fork me ..." and properly linked
         * [ ] "Powered by..."
         * [ ] Body text content
+        * [ ] Check the new URL

 ------------------------------------------------